-- The requires the department to identify and, so far as is reasonably practicable, to eliminate or minimise risks associated with work-related driving.
+- The Occupational Health and Safety (OHS) Act 2004 requires the department to identify and, so far as is reasonably practicable, to eliminate or minimise risks associated with work-related driving.

 - The principal and/or their delegate (as the local management representative) must identify, assess and control risks associated with work-related driving.

 - Under the OHS Act 2004, employees while at work must take reasonable care for their own health and safety and the safety of others who may be affected by their actions or omissions.

 - Central and regional offices provide a range of supports and services to assist principals and employees to be safe and well, including access to the OHS Advisory Service and local regional officers who can provide free advice on the risk management of work-related driving.

 - The Work-Related Driving Procedure (in the Procedure tab) must be followed, and sets out the practical step-by-step instructions for implementing this policy.

 - This policy forms part of the department’s OHS Management System, refer to OHS Management System (OHSMS) Overview for further information.

 - Where staff are driving school-owned or hired vehicles (such as buses), this policy should be read in conjunction with the policies on Buses – Owned, Hired or Chartered by a School and Vehicles (Excluding Buses) Owned or Hired by a School.

 The principal and/or their delegate, in consultation with the Health and Safety Representative (HSR) and/or relevant employees, must: